CTSRD-CHERI/sail-cheri-riscv-verif/README.md

 # CHERI-RISC-V formal verification artifacts

-This repository currently contains a file with properties of the compressed capability helper functions of [sail-cheri-riscv], checked using the SMT backend of [Sail].
+This repository currently contains a file `cap_properties.sail` with properties of the compressed capability helper functions of [sail-cheri-riscv], checked using the SMT backend of [Sail].
 Work on proving whole-ISA properties corresponding to those proved for CHERI-MIPS [1] is under way.

 The Makefile assumes that [sail-cheri-riscv] is checked out next to this repository (or at `$SAIL_CHERI_RISCV`) and that Sail has been installed via